Permafrost/Tundra/SERVICES.md

 ### tundra.string:remove

-Removes either the first or all occurrences of the given [regular expression pattern] from the given string.
+Removes either the first or all occurrences of the given pattern from the given string.

 #### Inputs:

-* `$string` is a string to have all occurrences of the given [regular expression pattern] removed.
+* `$string` is a string to have occurrences of the given pattern removed.
-* `$pattern` is the [regular expression pattern] to match against the given string.
+* `$pattern` is the pattern to match against the given string.
 If not specified, no removal will occur.
 * `$literal?` is a boolean indicating if the `$pattern` string should be treated as a literal string.
 If `false`, `$pattern` is treated as a [regular expression pattern].
 If `true`, `$pattern` is treated